Be there with bells on

 English Idiom: Be there with bells on

-It’s the time of the year for parties.
 The thing to remember is when you go to a party at this time of year, be there with bells on.

-There are Christmas parties, End of Year parties, New Year’s parties, Home parties there are all kinds of parties.
+There are Christmas parties, End-of-year parties, New Year’s parties, and home parties.

-Now, this is an idiom so it doesn’t mean you should wear bells, although some people do, I suppose.
+Now, this is an idiom, so it doesn’t mean you should wear bells, although some people do, I suppose.

 Posted